seanwarman/file-server/README.md

 ## Client

-The app is being run on port 8080 at the moment so you can go to the server's ip (which changes) and port and see any file based in the dir structure of any user's home dir.
+The app is being run on port 8080 at the moment so you can go to the server's ip and port and see any file based in the dir structure of any user's home dir.

 For example Yuri has a home dir with *home.html* inside so we can go to